satender346/git-tags-commit-report/README.md

 This repo will find latest git tag name with date.

-Also will generate html report of latest git tag and previous git tag.
+Also will generate html report of change diff in latest git branch/tag and previous git branch/tag.